 Danielle is a senior management consultant, entrepreneur, mother of three avid swimmers and inventor of the Nemes.
 The Nemes is a simple yet revolutionary and versatile recreational aquatic aid designed to keep hair and hairstyles protected, re-hydrated and intact in and around water.
-It is the first of its kind, an actual stylish head wrap - not a modified cap - exclusively designed to foster and encourage more BME participation and inclusion in aquatics for life, health and wellbeing.
+It is the first of its kind, an actual stylish head wrap - not a modified cap - exclusively designed to foster and encourage more ethnic minority participation and inclusion in aquatics for life, health and well-being.

 Alice is an elite British swimmer, specialising in open water and marathon events.
 As the second black person to represent Great Britain's senior team on the international stage, the welfare of black people in swimming is close to her heart.
 She is big advocate for diversity in British elite swimming.
 Alice is currently training to become the first black swimmer and person of colour to qualify for Team GB's Olympic swimming team for 2020 games in Tokyo in the marathon swimming event.

 Seren Jones is a Welsh, Zimbabwean broadcast journalist working at BBC news specialising in documentary-making and podcast production.
 In one of her feature documentaries called 'Black Girls Don’t Swim,' Seren investigated why there’s such a shortage of black women in elite swimming when black women are so dominant in dry-land sports.
 Prior to her time at the BBC, Seren was a student-athlete and elite swimmer at Long Island University in New York.
 Seren co-founded the BSA because she wanted others to understand how much swimming can shape your life, and help the community understand the endless opportunities it has to offer.